mfernest/SEBC/Partner Bootcamp  - Certify.md

     * How much RAM does an Impalad process need, at minimum?
     * What percentage of RAM should be earmarked for the OS and system services?
     * Under what condition(s) would you allot two cores per spindle in your calculations?
-    * Assume 20 vcores, 128 MB RAM, and ten spindles on eight worker nodes.
-Using the Container Formulas listed in Table 8, what is the derived value for mapreduce.jobs.maps?
+    * Assume 20 vcores, 128 GB RAM, and ten spindles on eight worker nodes.
+Using the Container Formulas listed in Table 8, what is the derived value for <code>mapreduce.jobs.maps</code>?
 Show your work carefully.

-Email these questions and your answers to them to the instructors.
+Email these questions with your answers to the instructors.

 ---
 <div style="page-break-after: always;"></div>